 If you’re looking for a change in fortune, luck, health, or longevity, you need to ring in the new year with at least one of the options on this list of good luck food for New Year’s!
-See how cultures around the world eat to usher in change in the new year!
+See how cultures around the world eat to usher in a good fortune for the new year!

 Must Eat Good Luck Food for New Year’s!

-Did you know different cultures believe certain foods have the power to change your fortune, luck, or longevity??
+Did you know different cultures believe certain foods have the power to bring good luck, fortune, and longevity??
 Is it true, or is it just folklore?
 We will never know.
 Many cultures swear by eating certain foods to make sure they start the year off on the best foot possible and what they eat is just fascinating!

 Having lived in three different countries and continents, I know firsthand that food is as varied as the people in our vast world.
 If you’re as curious as I am about what different cultures eat, you will be surprised by this list of lucky food!

-In the Southern USA, a favorite good luck food is black-eyed peas, often served in a dish called Hoppin’ John.
-Collard greens and cornbread are also good luck staples on US tables alongside black-eyed peas.
+In the Southern USA, a favorite good luck food is black-eyed peas.
+The peas are often served in a dish called Hoppin’ John.
+Collard greens and cornbread are also good luck staples on US tables.

 An old southern saying is “peas for pennies, greens for dollars, and cornbread for gold.”
-If you want to change up your luck or fortune this year, eat these delicious dishes from the southern US states!
+If you want good luck in the new year, eat these delicious dishes from the southern US states!

 Japanese people think soba noodles are considered lucky.
 When we lived in Okinawa, we loved soba soup.
 This rich, brothy deliciousness was a bit like Pho but with long flour-based noodles instead of rice noodles.
 In mainland Japan, soba noodles are traditionally made from buckwheat flour, but they’re different in Okinawa.